 It is caused by several strains of a bacterium called Leptospira.
-Illness can range from mild to severe.
-The illness is often characterized by the abrupt onset of fever, chills, myalgias, and headache and may include conjunctivitis, abdominal pain, vomiting, diarrhea, and skin rashes.
+Sickness can range from mild to severe.
+The sickness is often characterized by the sudden onset of fever, chills, myalgias, and headache and may include conjunctivitis, abdominal pain, vomiting, diarrhea, and skin rashes.

 Less frequently, it can result in meningitis, liver and kidney dysfunction, pulmonary involvement, and mental confusion.
 Severe cases happen more commonly in older people and can result in death.

 Leptospirosis information – Centers for Disease Control and Prevention (CDC)

 This is a Wisconsin disease surveillance category II disease:

 - Report to the patient's local public health department electronically, through the Wisconsin Electronic Disease Surveillance System (WEDSS), by mail or fax using an Acute and Communicable Disease case report, F-44151 (Word) or by other means within 72 hours upon recognition of a case.